Preposition stranding: In English

 A stronger view was taken by Edward Gibbon, who not only disparaged sentence-terminal prepositions but, noting that prepositions and adverbs are often difficult to distinguish, also avoided phrasal verbs which put on, over or under at the end of the sentence, even when these are clearly adverbs.
 (Note: For more on the distinction between verbs with particles (called adverbs in older texts) and those with prepositional phrases, see English phrasal verbs#Types) By the 19th century, the tradition of English school teaching had come to deprecate the construction, and the proscription is still taught in some schools at the beginning of the 21st century.

 However, there were also voices which took an opposite view.
-Fowler dedicated four columns of his Dictionary of Modern English Usage to a rebuttal of the prescription:
+In his Dictionary of Modern English Usage (1926), H. W. Fowler noted: "It is a cherished superstition that prepositions must, in spite of the incurable English instinct for putting them late [...] be kept true to their name & placed before the word they govern."
+Fowler dedicated four columns of the Dictionary to a rebuttal of the prescription:

 The fact is that the remarkable freedom enjoyed by English in putting its prepositions late & omitting its relatives is an important element in the flexibility of the language. [...]
 That depends on what they are cut with is not improved by conversion into That depends on with what they are cut; & too often the lust of sophistication, once blooded, becomes uncontrollable, & ends with, That depends on the answer to the question as to with what they are cut.

-Criticizing the controversy over preposition stranding, American linguist Donald Ringe stated:
+Criticizing the controversy over preposition stranding, American linguist Don Ringe stated:

 The original reason for the objection, apparently, was that Latin has no such construction (or, with a bit more sophistication, that few other languages have such a construction).
 In other words, people who objected to preposition stranding were insisting that English grammar should be like Latin.
-That's perverse - English isn't Latin and isn't even descended from Latin...
+That's perverse – English isn't Latin and isn't even descended from Latin...